simonajmiller/measuring-bbh-component-spin/README.md

 *IMPORTANT NOTE* In line 12 of `makeDagFiles.py`, line 18 of `launchBilby.py`, line 12 of `launchBilby.sh`, and lines 2 8 9 & 10 of each `.sub` file in the `condor` folder you will need to change the repository root to be your own.

 Once you have this set up, you are ready to submit to condor.
-To do this, simply run
+To do this, in the `condor` folder, simply run
 ```
 $ condor_submit_dag bilby_population1_highSpinPrecessing.dag
 ```
-for population 1 (and `bilby_population2_mediumSpin.dag` and `bilby_population3_lowSpinAligned.dag` analogously for the others).
+for population 1, and `bilby_population2_mediumSpin.dag` and `bilby_population3_lowSpinAligned.dag` analogously for the others.

 Individual event parameter estimation will take days to weeks to run.
+You can monitor the progress of results by using at the `inspect_results.ipynb` notebook in the `Data/IndividualInferenceOutput/inspect_results` folder.

+## 4. Prep for Population Level Inference

+### Organization
+- Scripts: `Code/IndivdualInference/`
+- Inputs read from: `Data/IndividualInferenceOutput`
+- Outputs saved: `Data/PopulationInferenceInput`

+### Instructions

 Once jobs have finished, turn the `bilby` outputs into the correct format to be read into to population inference by running
 ```